Aeroluna/Vivify/README.md

 }
 ```

 Declares a RenderTexture to be used anywhere.
-They are set as a global variable and can be accessed by declaring a sampler named what you put in "name".
+They are set as a global variable and can be accessed by declaring a sampler named what you put in "id".

 ```js
 // Example